 During the closure we are committed to maintaining the maximum access possible to stored collections for research, however, as collections are now located across multiple sites with varying access to facilities, it may not be possible to access all requested objects and considerable notice will be required for all research requests.

-We will continue to respond to requests for images throughout the closure period - providing that those requested are already held by the RCS as we are currently unable to offer a service for new photography of collections.
+The museums team will continue to respond to requests for images throughout the closure period - providing that those requested are already held by the RCS as we are currently unable to offer a service for new photography of collections.

-Online search facilities will continue to be available through our online catalogue 'Surgicat' which covers all museums and archives holdings: http://surgicat.rcseng.ac.uk/
+Online search facilities will continue to be available through our online catalogue 'Surgicat' which covers all RCS museums and archives holdings: http://surgicat.rcseng.ac.uk/

 Archives enquiries should be directed to: email@example.com